neuroquery/pubget/README.md

 whole corpus or dataset).

 To extract the TFIDF features we must therefore choose a vocabulary.
-- By default, `nqdc` will download and use the vocabulary used by [neuroquery.org](https://neuroquery.org).
+- By default, `pubget` will download and use the vocabulary used by [neuroquery.org](https://neuroquery.org).
 - If we use the `--extract_vocabulary` option, a new vocabulary is created from the downloaded text and used for computing TFIDF features (see "extracting a